Information Governance Essentials

 3. IT departments who must implement the mechanics of information management

-Many organizations partner with an eDiscovery expert to help with the creation implementation of an Information Governance plan.
+Many organizations partner with an experienced eDiscovery provider to help with the creation implementation of an Information Governance plan.

 Regardless of which stakeholders ultimately participate, remember that Information Governance must be a total group effort with organization-wide buy-in and understanding.
 This is not a "set-it-and-forget-it" exercise: it's foundational to driving desirable business outcomes while minimizing long-term legal and IT costs.